 Most data of the tuning process has been gathered with the number of expressions and variable sets of the first benchmark, as this was the worst performing scenario.
 Therefore, it would show best where potential for performance improvements was.
 Before any optimisations were applied a single sample of the first benchmark took roughly 15 hours.
-However, it needs to be noted that only two samples were taken due to the duration of one sample.
+However, it needs to be noted that the sample size is due to the duration of one sample very low.

 Since all caching has been disabled, a better solution for reducing the number of calls to the frontend was needed.
 For this, the calls to the frontend were moved outside the parameter optimisation step and storing the result for later use.
 Furthermore, transmitting the variables to the GPU has also been performed before the parameter optimisation is started, further reducing the number and volume of data transfer to the GPU.
-These two optimisations were able to reduce the runtime of one sample to roughly 14 hours and are equivalent to the first optimisation step of the GPU interpreter.
+These two optimisations were able to reduce the runtime of one sample to roughly 14 hours

-With this optimisation step the number of calls to the transpiler and compiler have been drastically reduced.
-Both steps are now performed at the same time the frontend is called.
+With this optimisation the number of calls to the transpiler and compiler have been drastically reduced.
+Both steps have been performed at the same time the frontend is called.
 The compiled kernels are then stored and only need to be executed during the parameter optimisation step.
 This meant that a cache was not needed any more.
-Because each time a new set of expressions needs to be evaluated, it is extremely unlikely that the same expression needs to be evaluated more than once.
+Because each time a new set of expressions needs to be evaluated, it is very unlikely that the same expression needs to be evaluated more than once.
 Consequently, the benefit of reducing the RAM consumption far outweighs the potential time savings of using a cache.
 Moreover, removing the cache also reduced the overhead of accessing it on every parameter optimisation step, further improving performance.

 It also must be noted, that compiling the PTX kernels and storing the result before the parameter optimisation step lead to an out of memory error for the first benchmark.
 In order to get any results, this step had to be reverted for this benchmark.
-If much more RAM were available, the runtime would have been significantly better.
+If much more RAM were available, the runtime would have also significantly improved.